 Each teacher has the responsibility for maintaining records on the children in their class.
-Work is assessed against Diocesan agreed I Can statements per term and the outcomes recorded in the Diocesan yearly assessment grid and uploaded to the school tracking system (Insight).
+Work is assessed against expected outcomes for each unit and the attainment recorded in the Diocesan yearly assessment grid and uploaded to the school tracking system (Insight).
 The subject leader then analyses attainment and progress at whole class and group level.
 This information will then be used to inform action planning.
 RE is reported formally to parents in the annual report.